thatswhatsimonsaid/WeightedGreedySampling/README.md

    - **All Weight Trends** (average and individual) for the adaptive agents, saving to `Results/images/manuscript/average_weight_trends/` and `Results/images/appendices/individual_weight_trends/`.
    - **The Wilcoxon Test Table** (`.tex` file) for the dataset, saving to `Results/tables/`.

-6. `5_GenerateManuscriptPlots.sh`: A local script that generates the "hero" figures for the manuscript.
+6. `5_GenerateManuscriptPlots.sh`: A local script that generates the figures in our manuscript.
 This is run once, after `3_ProcessResults.sh`.
 It creates:
    - The **Nearest Neighbor** conceptual visualization.
    - The **DGP plots** (two-regime and three-regime).
    - The **Weight Heatmaps** (average and individual) for the synthetic datasets.